Mahmoud-Da/Ruby-shell/README.md

-# play withj ruby and shell
+# Organize the Essentials of Ruby